quiringoettl/cem4all/README.md

 # cem4all
 This repository contains the implementation for the convex envelope method (CEM) for arbitrary chemical systems (in terms of aggregate state, number of components, and number of phases) [1].
 The present version of the CEM is heavily based on our previous publication [2] that describes the CEM for arbitrary liquid phase equilibria.
 The repository also includes code from the implementation of the HANNA-model [3].

-TODO: install and setup, what does the CEM do, some graphics, etc, how to reproduce.
+TODO: graphics and concept of the CEM

 # How to cite

 To cite the CEM or when you are using code from this repository, please cite our works on that topic [1, 2].
 When you are using the HANNA-model, please cite [3].

+# Installation

+TODO: how to reproduce, set up.
+Python 3.11.7

 # References